-4. Refers to CDIs held by Jacquel Investments Limited and 51% of the CDIs held by Carmen Investments Limited (and excludes interests in Shares held by Jacquel First Limited at the Prospectus Date which will sold through the Offer).
-The total number of CDIs expected to be held by Jacquel Investments Limited and Carmen Investments Limited on Completion is 170.3 million ((64%)%).
+- 1. Refers to CDIs held by Jacquel Investments Limited and 51% of the CDIs held by Carmen Investments Limited (and excludes interests in Shares held by Jacquel First Limited at the Prospectus Date which will sold through the Offer). - 2.
+Refers to 49% of the CDIs held by Carmen Investments Limited on Completion.